The Power Dynamics of Binance: The Predicament of a 300 Million User Empire

 In December 2025, during the Dubai Blockchain Week, Binance announced that He Yi would serve as co-CEO.
 As Binance's global user base surpassed 300 million, this woman, who had been working alongside CZ since 2017, finally transformed from an "invisible second-in-command" to a visible center of power.

-This arrangement is driven by multiple considerations, the most important being business complementarity: Teng excels in compliance and regulatory liaison but is not deeply experienced in the cryptocurrency industry; whereas He Yi, as a co-founder, has an intuitive understanding of products and markets that Teng lacks.
-Teng manages compliance and regulation; He Yi manages products, markets, and user growth, with both lines advancing in parallel.
+This arrangement is based on multiple considerations, the most important being business complementarity: Teng excels in compliance and regulatory engagement but is not particularly experienced in the cryptocurrency industry; whereas He Yi, as a co-founder, has an intuitive understanding of products and markets that Teng lacks.
+Teng manages compliance and regulatory matters; He Yi oversees products, markets, and user growth, with both lines advancing in parallel.

 But the deeper question is: does He Yi's return mean the resurgence of CZ's influence?

-Court documents show that He Yi had participated in planning strategies to evade regulation.
+Court documents show that He Yi was involved in planning strategies to evade regulation.
 Media reports citing anonymous sources stated that the U.S. Department of Justice also wanted He Yi to resign during early settlement negotiations but ultimately did not hold her accountable for unclear reasons.
-Media described it as: the U.S. authorities overthrew the king of cryptocurrency, but the queen remains standing.
+The media described it as: the U.S. authorities overthrew the king of cryptocurrency, but the queen remains standing.

 Additionally, on January 23, 2025, when Binance Labs was renamed YZi Labs, CZ's name appeared in the "co-founder" section.
 The name "YZi" itself is significant—it is derived from the "Yi" in He Yi's name and the "Z" in CZ's name.
 This investment department manages approximately $10 billion in cryptocurrency-related assets.